mrc-ide/PhyDyn/README.md

 ## Distribution and Installation

 The package is not currently available from the Beast repository i.e. it can't be installed with Beauti's package manager.
-The package must be installed by hand or, alternatively, examples can be run using the PhyDyn's standalone version.
+The package must be installed by hand or, alternatively, examples can be run using  PhyDyn's standalone version.

 ### Installation by-hand
 The zipped distribution of the package is located in the `dist/` directory.
 The latest distribution is `dist/PhyDyn.v1.0.0.zip`.